 Money does not necessarily bring happiness to your candidate, but the salary package is a main factor that will influence their interest and final decision in joining your company .Other benefits included in the package will also make your potential new employee consider your offer.
 Offering a salary package which is below the current market average salary will considerably decrease your chances in finding a suitable applicant, which can considerably effect your long term budget allocated to recruitment.

-An unattractive salary pand below the local market can slow down your recruitment process, gradually becoming expensive for your company.
+An unattractive salary pand below the local market can slow down your recruitment process in China, gradually becoming expensive for your company.
 Don’t hesitate to invest when it comes to hiring the best human resources; it’s an investment that will quickly pay off.

 Moreover, salary offered to candidates should be on a progressive scale.
 With a few years of experience accumulated within the company, it makes sense for an employee to get a raise.
 Additionally, you have the possibility of adding a variable element within the salary.
 If your company’s profits rise without any salary increase, employees motivation will be at risk.
 The young candidate knows this.